Multi-day Hikes on the Mi’gmaq Trail - A Guide

 If you would like to download this page as a PDF please click here.

 Introduction: The Mi’gmaq Trail offers some of the most scenic and diverse terrain in eastern North America.
 Beginning at a pristine lake near the base of Mt.
-Carleton, the Maritime’s highest peak, the Trail largely follows the Nepisiquit River on its 150 kilometer journey to the seaside municipality of Bathurst.
+Carleton, the Maritime’s highest peak, the Trail largely follows the Nepisiguit River on its 150 kilometre journey to the seaside municipality of Bathurst.
 It is remote.
 It is wild.
 It is an exquisite opportunity to commute with nature.
 It is also physically and mentally demanding and potentially hazardous.
 This document is a guide for those planning a multi-day hike on the Trail.
 It will help make your adventure a safe and enjoyable one but be aware, hikers on the Mi’gmaq Trail do so at their own risk.
 Great hiking everyone!

 Tip for following the trail: Regularly monitor your position on the Trail with a map, compass and GPS.
 When you arrive at intersections, diverging roads, sharp turns or areas with intersecting flagged trails (unfortunately flagging tapes are also used by prospectors, surveyors, etc), take the extra time to look for the next turtle sign in order to take the proper trail.
 If you don’t see turtle signs, you can turn and look back to see if signs have been posted in the opposite direction (some sections of the trail have yet to be signed in both directions).